canonical/k8s-snap/docs/src/charm/tutorial/getting-started.md

 juju info k8s-worker
 ```

+There are two distinct charms - one includes control-plane services for
+administering the cluster, the other omits these for nodes which are to be
-Both these charms, the control-plane charm and the worker charm, are published simultaneously from the same source so the
+deployed purely for workloads.
+Both are published simultaneously from the same
-available channels should match.
-Running the commands will output basic
+source so the available channels should match.
+Running the commands will output
-information about the charm, including a list of the available channels at the
+basic information about the charm, including a list of the available channels
-end.
+at the end.

 Charm deployments default to "latest/stable", but if you want to chose a
 specific version it can be indicated when deploying with the `--channel=`